-- iv) list of promotional items, the value of each item and/or services provided and their retail value; and - v) the terms of the agreement, specifying product brands and quantities (i.e., "while supplies last" or words to that effect are not acceptable). - 9.3.3 A copy of the BSA must be kept by the liquor manufacturer/agency and by the licensee on the licensed premises, and provided to AGLC immediately on request.
+- v) the terms of the agreement, specifying product brands and quantities (i.e., "while supplies last" or words to that effect are not acceptable). - 9.3.3 A copy of the BSA must be kept by the liquor manufacturer/agency and by the licensee on the licensed premises, and provided to AGLC immediately on request.
 If the liquor manufacturer/agency or licensee have multiple locations, a copy of the BSA must be kept at each manufacturer/agency location and each licensed premises (original to be provided on request). - 9.3.4 A BSA that complies with these policies does not require AGLC approval. - 9.3.5 A BSA must be kept for a minimum of two (2) years after the expiry of the agreement.